Meet the Speakers

 Coach Dave has been the SEMTA USTA Competitive Training Center Coach for 20 years.
 He was the Tennis Director at Port Huron Tennis House for 21 years and is currently teaching at Peachtree Tennis Club.

 Jorge has been named the National Pro of the Year by BOTH the PTR and the USPTA.
 He has coached hundreds of ranked juniors including 3 national champions.
-He is an internationally recognized speaker and author Jorge has been named the Professional of the Year for both the USPTA and the PTR.
-He is Director of Hope’s PTM program.
+He is an internationally recognized speaker and author.
+He is the founder of the Hope College Professional Tennis Management (PTM) program and works in developing the curriculum for the PTM program.

 Jorge may be best known for developing two leading tennis industry websites.
 One for tennis coaches and one for players.
 Both websites can be found at… CapestanyTennis.com

-Adam Ford: USPTA & PTR, Adam is the co-Director of the Hope College Professional Tennis Management (PTM) program.
-He has served as the men’s and women’s varsity tennis coach at Hope as well as being a teaching professional at the DeWitt Tennis Center.
+Adam Ford: USPTA & PTR, Adam is the Director of the Hope College Professional Tennis Management (PTM) program.
+He was the men’s and women’s varsity tennis coach at Hope as well as being a teaching professional at the DeWitt Tennis Center.

 Adam is a USTA high-performance certified coach and has developed many nationally ranked players.
 He was a two-time state champion at Grand Rapids Forest Hills Central High School.
 He played tennis for four years at Division I Northern Illinois University.
 Often recognized by his peers, Adam is in a unique position to lead the College’s PTM program.